javaee/glassfish/src/site/markdown/extensibility.md

 [unbridgeServiceLocator][unbridgeservicelocator] or by shutting down the ServiceLocator supplying the services.

+There are some feature interaction implications for bridged locators.
+For example if you have a proxiable scope (such as a RequestScope) in a source locator that is bridged to destination locators then when the destination locator gets a reference to the service that object may be a proxy of a proxy.
+The first proxy is the proxy created by the destination locator and the second proxy is the proxy created by the source locator.
+Take this into account if you use the __make method of [ProxyCtl][proxyctl] since it may just return the underlying proxy rather than the end service.
+Calling methods on services works but may go through layers of proxies.
+This should be mostly invisible to your application unless you are doing complex work with the proxies.

 ### Error Handling

 Errors can pop up in various phases of the HK2 service lifecycle.
 Users can register implementations of the